Eurasian blue tit: Description

+Blue tits can also see in ultraviolet light, which is one of the ways they can distinguish whether the bird they are seeing is a male, female or juvenile.
+A male's cap is more intensely blue than a female's or chick's.

 Distribution and habitat

-There are currently around 20–44 million pairs in Europe.
+There are currently around 20 to 44 million pairs in Europe.

 The Eurasian blue tit and the related hybrids are considered native species in areas of the European continent with a mainly temperate or Mediterranean climate, and in parts of the Middle East.
-These areas include Ireland, the United Kingdom and most of the European Union and EFTA (except Malta, where they are considered vagrant, and Iceland, where they are absent), plus: Albania, Algeria, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Iran, Iraq, Jordan, Kazakhstan, Lebanon, Libya, Moldova, Montenegro, Morocco, North Macedonia, Russia, San Marino, Serbia, Syria, Tunisia, Turkey, Vatican City and Ukraine.
+These areas include Ireland, the United Kingdom and most of the European Union and EFTA (except Malta, where they are considered vagrant, and Iceland, where they are absent), plus Albania, Andorra, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Iran, Iraq, Jordan, Kazakhstan, Lebanon, Libya, Moldova, Montenegro, North Macedonia, Russia, San Marino, Serbia, Syria, Turkey, Vatican City and Ukraine.
+Birds from northwest Africa and the Canary Islands, formerly included, are now treated as a separate species (see #Taxonomy, above).

 In Great Britain the Eurasian blue tit can be found in a variety of environments, and is typically found in deciduous woodland, parks, gardens and even in the centre of towns.

 Behaviour and ecology

-Eurasian blue and great tits form mixed winter flocks, and the former are perhaps the better gymnasts in the slender twigs.
+Eurasian blue and great tits form mixed winter flocks, and the former are perhaps the better gymnasts on slender twigs.
 A Eurasian blue tit will often ascend a trunk in short jerky hops, reminiscent of a treecreeper.
 As a rule the bird roosts in ivy or evergreens, but in harsh winters will roost wherever there is a suitable small hole, be it in a tree or nesting box.
 They are very agile and can hang from almost anywhere.

-This is a common and popular European garden bird, due to its perky acrobatic performances when feeding on nuts or suet.
+It is a common and popular European garden bird, due to its perky acrobatic performances as it visits garden bird feeders.
 It swings beneath the holder, calling "tee, tee, tee" or a scolding "churr".